boto/boto3/docs/source/guide/events.rst

   ``meta.events`` attribute on the client.
 * All functions registered to the event system must have ``**kwargs`` in the function signature.
-This is because emitting an event can have any number of keyword arguments emitted along side it, and so if your function is called without ``**kwargs``, its signature will have to match every keyword argument emitted by the event.
+This is because emitting an event can have any number of keyword arguments emitted alongside it, and so if your function is called without ``**kwargs``, its signature will have to match every keyword argument emitted by the event.
 This also allows for more keyword arguments to be added to the emitted event in the future